ESL Teaching & Learning Resources

 Concordances

-JWT (JustTheWord) <www.jtw.com> -- a site for collocations, concordancing, synonyms (thesaurus), and grammar; excellent resource for writing, to check likely and unlikely collocations; provided by Sharp Laboratories of Europe; based on the British National Corpus (BNC)
+JTW (JustTheWord) <www.just-the-word.com> -- a site for collocations, concordancing, and synonyms (thesaurus); excellent resource for writing, to check likely and unlikely collocations; provided by Sharp Laboratories of Europe; based on the British National Corpus (BNC)

 The Compleat Lexical Tutor <http://www.lextutor.ca/> -- by Tom Cobb, with built-in downloadable text-to-speech software and hypertext builder to build resource-linked texts for intensive reading (Turn your own texts into hypertexts!
 Click here.); to get started, use the Quick Lookup box (upper right) to see a concordance of how the word/phrase is used in a collection of online corpora; good for advanced writing and vocabulary (to see examples of lexical and grammatical collocations)